 In the next example, a close-up of a person wearing sunglasses, we can still apply the rule of thirds.
 Notice how she is positioned right-of-centre so her glasses, which is one of the dominant signifiers in the text, occupies a crossing point.
 Her hat is being pulled in such a way it the curve begins at the top of the second vertical and then runs along the bottom horizontal line.
 Even the raised finger seems to acknowledge the rule of thirds.

 Therefore, when you are getting ready to take your photograph, divide the screen into thirds and position the key parts along these lines and intersections.
 Most cameras even come with a grid function so make sure you turn on the guidelines and get used to the rule of thirds.
 In conclusion, do not simply snap pictures of your friends.
+Have a look at our guide to camera shots to explore some of the different ways you can frame your object.

 Media Form and Negative Space